brianclements/pkictl/README.md

 - Root CA: CA at the root of a PKI hierarchy.
 Issues only CA certificates.
 - Intermediate/Policy/Subordinate CA: CA below the root CA but not a signing CA.
   Issues only CA certificates.
 - Signing/Issuing CA: CA at the bottom of a PKI hierarchy.
-Issues only user certificates.
+Issues only end entity certificates.

 ### Certificate Types

-- CA Certificate: Certificate of a CA. Used to sign certificates and CRLs.
 - Root Certificate: Self-signed CA certificate at the root of a PKI hierarchy.
   Serves as the PKI's trust anchor.
+- CA Certificate: Certificate of a CA. Used to sign certificates and CRLs.
-- User Certificate: End-user certificate issued for one or more purposes: email-protection, server-auth, client-auth, code-signing, etc.  A user certificate cannot sign other certificates.
+- End Entity/User Certificate: End-user certificate issued for one or more purposes: email-protection, server-auth, client-auth, code-signing, etc.  A user certificate cannot sign other certificates.